-Celebrity gardener Monty Don advises that how to grow basil is it needs generous space to grow well.
+Celebrity gardener Monty Don (opens in new tab) advises that basil needs generous space to grow well.
 He recommends a space of 9 inches between the plants when they are 4 inches tall, so that the basil will grow vigorously.

 How to grow basil in a pot

 Basil also grows well in containers outdoors, and the advantage of this is that you can move the plant around to give it pride of place in the sunniest, sheltered spot.
 It can then be close to hand for cooking, and if it is in pots by a seating area you will be able to enjoy the scent of this aromatic herb.